BREWERY GEMS PROFILES:

 Marriage records in Pierce County, Wisconsin, show that Fred Kirschener married Henrietta Quick on September 22, 1878, and they had a son Fred, born on November 22, 1880 in Waumandee.
 No further mention of Henrietta is made nor any mention of this Fred the third.
 The dates seem appropriate, as is the custom in German families to naming the eldest son after his father.
 Perhaps Henrietta met her in-laws and decided to take her son and leave, or more likely they both died in childbirth.
 Perhaps Henrietta was Fred's mistress, and was forced to quietly disappear after Fred's birth.
 Whatever happened to Henrietta, Fred married his bosses daughter, Emma Hemrich in 1880 in Alma.
 He left the brewery that year and purchased the Union House hotel in Alma.
 The 1880 census shows Fred and Emma as proprietors of a hotel.
 Their names are misspelled in the census as Kirshner.
 In 1883 Fred left the hotel and purchased a soda water manufacturing business.

 Fred and Emma also caught the wanderlust and followed Emma's brother and father to Seattle in 1885, where Fred joined the two Hemrichs in expanding Andrew Hemerich's brewery into the Bayview Brewing Company.
 Fred was quite active in civic and German community affairs.
 As the brewery grew, so did Fred's stature.
 He was treasurer of the company, and quite active in its expansion to become the largest brewery west of the Mississippi.
-Fred and Emma had three children, William.
-Emma and Andrew.
-Emma and Andrew were born in Seattle; William may have been born in Alma.
+Fred and Emma had three children, William, Emma and Andrew.
+Emma and Andrew were born in Seattle; William was born in Alma in 1882.

 For any comments, additions, or corrections please contact me: